History & Background

 Costa Rica International Academy was founded as a private, English-language, co-educational, non-sectarian school.
 The purposes and standards of the school are comparable to selective U.S. independent and college-preparatory schools.

-The Guanacaste campus was founded in 2000 in facilities owned by the Flamingo Beach Resort.
-In 2002, the school acquired a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
+The School was founded in 2000 in a small facility near Flamingo Beach.
+In 2002, the School moved to a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
 The building was remodeled, and a covered gym, pool, athletic field, staff housing and a cafeteria were built.
-In addition, the school embarked in a new and exciting direction, and a 20-room boarding program residence hall was built.

 In 2004, a new high school building with classrooms, science lab, library, computer lab and administrative offices were built.
 By August of 2007, the school completed a new elementary and early childhood building of 16 classrooms, administrative offices, and a new multifunctional cafeteria/auditorium.
-Since its founding, CRIA has grown from 40 students to 175.
+Since its founding, CRIA has grown from 40 students to 360 in 2022.

-CRIA is recognized throughout Costa Rica for the academic excellence demanded of its students, its college preparatory program, the depth and range of its academic and co-curricular programs, and the quality and dedication of its faculty.
-Classes are small, averaging from 10 to 20 students.
+CRIA is recognized throughout Costa Rica and by international university admissions officers for the academic excellence demanded of its students, its college preparatory program, the depth and range of its academic and co-curricular programs, and the quality and dedication of its faculty.
+Classes are small, averaging 18 students in the primary and 22 students in the secondary.
 An experienced faculty drawn from the United States, Costa Rica and other countries is guided by a teaching philosophy that challenges and supports students to be independent learners and thoughtful citizens.

-CRIA is accredited by the Middle States Association of Colleges and Schools (MSA) and by the Costa Rican Ministry of Education.
+CRIA is accredited by the Middle States Association of Colleges and Schools (MSA) and by the Costa Rican Ministry of Education (MEP).
 The school offers a U.S. high school diploma and a range of Advanced Placement (AP) courses.
-In addition, students who wish to enter Costa Rican university can apply for and obtain the Costa Rican Bachillerato.
+CRIA has an excellent track record of preparing students for top Costa Rican universities.
+In partnership with the Grand Canyon University dual enrollment program, CRIA juniors and seniors have the opportunity to earn college credit while still in the CRIA HS program.